Darjeeling

 Darjeeling town is arguably the most famous tourist destination in Eastern India.
 The place was a summer sojourn for the British soldiers in pre-independence India.
-Today Darjeeling attracts tourists from varied background.
+Today Darjeeling attracts tourists of varied background.

-Darjeeling is the Headquarter of the district by the same name, it is located at 27 degrees 3' North Longitude and 88 degrees 18' East latitude.
-Darjeeling town is situated on the long spur, projecting northward from the Senchal-Singalila range, which rises abruptly from Ghoom to a height of 7886 feet at Katapahar and then descends to 7520 feet at Jalapahar and to 7002 feet at the Chaurasta or Mal.
+Darjeeling is the Headquarter of the district by the same name.
+It is situated on a long spur, projecting northward from the Senchal-Singalila range, which rises abruptly from Ghoom to a height of 7886 feet at Katapahar and then descends to 7520 feet at Jalapahar and to 7002 feet at the Chaurasta or Mal.
 Rising again to 7163 feet at the Observatory Hill of Darjeeling, dividing itself into two, Lebong spur and the Takvar spur, which descend to the valley of the Great Rangit at an elevation of 3000 feet from sea-level.

 The Tibetan self-help refugee centre is located at a distance of 3 kms from the city centre on the Lebong Road.
 It was established in 1955.
 Spread over an area of 4 acres and financed by several international philanthropic institutions the centre houses many Tibetan refugees who fled their country when china occupied Tibet.